-The domestic Pizza Inn units decreased by 12 units during the three months ended September 24, 2023.
-For the three months ended September 24, 2023, the number of international Pizza Inn units decreased by 12 units due to the termination of the Company's master licensee in Saudi Arabia.
+There was a net increase of one and a net decrease of 11 units in the total domestic Pizza Inn unit count during the three and six months ended December 24, 2023, respectively.
+There were two and two transfers in the total domestic Pizza Inn unit count during the three and six months ended December 24, 2023, respectively.
+For the three and six months ended December 24, 2023, the number of international Pizza Inn units decreased by four and 16 units, respectively.
+There were zero and zero transfers in the total international Pizza Inn unit count during the three and six months ended December 24, 2023, respectively.
 The Company believes the number of both domestic and international Pizza Inn units will increase modestly in future periods.